 If you want to make money in futures, you need to become intimately familiar with what the Fed does and how it goes about it.
 Credit makes the world go around.
 Credit enables everyone to have the things they want now and to pay for them later.
 How much stuff you can buy depends on how easy the Fed makes it for you to borrow the money.
 The Fed wants to create an environment that prompts consumers to buy as much stuff as they want without letting them create inflation.

 One way the Fed raises and lowers interest rates is by buying or selling U.S. Treasury bonds in the open market.
 In past decades, the market had to guess what the Fed was trying to do with interest rates where the bond market was concerned.
 In the latter years of Alan Greenspan's terms as Fed chairman, the central bank became more open in its communications with the markets, but a fair amount of Fedspeak, the often-difficult-to-decipher language from the central bank, still was in use.
-In some cases it was even conjecture.
+In some cases, it was even conjecture.

+Greenspan's successor, Chairman Ben Bernanke, used a different formula in 2007, at least initially, in order to calm the credit markets during the subprime mortgage crisis.
+Instead of initially lowering the Fed Funds rate, Greenspan's favorite weapon, Bernanke lowered the Discount Rate, the rate of last resort used by banks that can't get credit anywhere else and have to borrow from the Fed.
+Because he didn't want to flood the whole economy with easy money, Bernanke targeted those financial institutions that were in trouble and "destigmatized" the Discount window by making it known that the Fed would not be penalizing those banks that used the credit facility.
+This bought Bernanke some time, which he used to gather more data, before finally lowering the Fed Funds rate a couple of weeks after lowering the Discount rate.
 No matter what you think of the Fed and central banks in general, they're a fact of life, and the better you can understand them and decipher some of the things they say and do, the better you can trade and make other decisions about your money.
 Finding out how central banks work is easier than trying to decipher what they say and do.
 They buy and sell bonds and inject or extract money from the banking system they control.
 When the Fed buys bonds, it gives the markets and the economy money.
 When the Fed sells bonds, it takes money out of the markets and the economy.
 Pretty simple, right?

 The amount of money that the Fed uses to buy bonds can signal which way the Fed's Board of Governors wants interest rates to go.
-This relationship is pretty simple any more, because the Fed rarely goes into the bond market - other than for routine maintenance of the money supply - without making a statement.
-Routine maintenance is conducted by the New York Fed.
+This relationship is pretty simple any more, because the Fed rarely goes into the bond market other than for routine maintenance of the money supply - without making a statement.
+The New York Fed conducts routine maintenance.
 An example is when the Fed adds more reserves than usual during holiday periods, such as Christmas, to make sure banks have enough money on hand to handle the shopping season.
 In the new year, the Fed drains the extra reserves from the system.
-This maneuver usually isn't meant as a major economic action by the Fed.
+The Fed usually doesn't mean this maneuver as a major economic action.